 Summary: Fertilizer spreaders make the application of spreading lawn fertilizer much easier, faster and uniform – uniformity is vital.
 There are four basic types of fertilizer applicators/spreaders, and there is one which fits best for your needs and your yard.

-Question: We’ve been thinking about fertilizer spreaders and wanted some input.
+Question: We’ve been thinking about buying a lawn fertilizer spreader and wanted some input.

-Our yard is standard size and we wanted to get a fertilizer spreader to start making our lawn fertilizer applications.
-We do not have a garden shed to store much equipment, so everything has to go in our garage.
+Our yard is standard size and we want to purchase a lawn fertilizer spreader to start making our own fertilizer applications.
+We do not have a garden shed to store much equipment, so everything needs to go in our garage.
 Can you give us some direction for the best spreader for our needs?
 Haley, Nashville, Tenn

 Getting the right one for your fertilizer application will make the task of fertilizing the lawn and landscape a much easier job.

-Usually, when the term “fertilizer spreader” is used it always seems to be associated with lawn care, but depending on your needs, the “spreader” could have other uses as well.
+When using the term “fertilizer spreader” it comes associated with “turf builder” and lawn care.
+However, depending on your needs, the “spreader” does have other uses as well.
 Let’s see if we can help you some potential – fertilizing ideas.

 For starters there are four basic types of fertilizer applicators, let’s look at each one, along with some of the advantages and disadvantages.